InitoryDad/pixavoxet/README.md

 You can add Position3D nodes to any Voxel Model, a chain of 2 or more will deform the voxel model along the curve created between the Position3D nodes.
 Additionally, the first two nodes added to any Position3D, will set in and out points.

+_Voxel Models deform vertically only at this moment, starting from the base and moving up_

 Voxel Model Roots have a property "Path Length Limit Multiplier" which limits the stretch of a voxel model.
 It's calculation is based on the y height of the voxel model * path_length_limit_multiplier.

 **Curve Scaling**